XiaoBuHaHa/A_Comprehensive_Review_of_Knowledge_Distillation_Methods_for_3D_Object_Detection_in_Autonomous_Drivi/README.md

 Single-stage point-voxel detection framework fuses point and voxel features in the backbone network.
-Two-stage point-voxel detection framework first generates 3D object proposals with a voxel-based 3D detector, and then refines these proposals using keypoints sampled from point cloud. [[Back to content]](#0)
+Two-stage point-voxel detection framework first generates 3D object proposals with a voxel-based 3D detector, and then refines these proposals using keypoints sampled from point cloud.

 <a name="1.1.3"></a>